openedx-unsupported/registrar/docs/decisions/0006-api-permissions.md

 will use these new permission codenames.

-The API permissions that a user of Registrar posseses are determined by the internal permissions they are assigned within Registrar database;
+The API permissions that a user of Registrar posseses are determined by the internal permissions they are assigned within Registrar's database;
-however, the those internal permissions are not exposed to the user in the interest of minimizing complexity and allowing the underlying representation to change if necessary.
+however, those internal permissions are not exposed to the user in the interest of minimizing complexity and allowing the underlying representation to change if necessary.
 The mapping from internal permissions to API permissions will be defined in ``core/permissions.py``.
-A logic to convert from internal to API permissions will also be defined in that module, such that conversion logic is not duplicated throughout the codebase.
+Logic to convert from internal to API permissions will also be defined in that module, such that conversion logic is not duplicated throughout the codebase.